There’s a black hole of bad content out there. Are you one of the ones shouting into the void? How do you pivot to learn how to create great content?

 Your content should inform not echo the words of hundreds of other posts.
-Your blogs should entertain not bore with lacklustre, rushed writing.
+The blogs you write should entertain not bore with lacklustre rushed writing.
 Your writing should solve a problem for the reader not ramble for 2000 words without making a point.

 All these things make your content meaningful, improve the reader’s life, add value to your site and grow your brand authority.

 So, how can you produce meaningful content that enhances the customer experience and works towards growing your brand’s authority?